openstack/python-openstackclient/HACKING.rst

 ---------------

 Deviation!
 When breaking up method calls due to the 79 char line length limit, use the alternate 4 space indent.
-With the frist argument on the succeeding line all arguments will then be vertically aligned.
+With the first argument on the succeeding line all arguments will then be vertically aligned.
 Use the same convention used with other data structure literals and terminate the method call with the last argument line ending with a comma and the closing paren on its own